Infraste03/KGE_RS/fashion_generalization/preprocessing/README.md

 ### `build_kg_fashion_v3.py`

-Builds the v3 Knowledge Graph using the KG-oriented user-selection strategy.
+Builds the Fashion-Heavy Knowledge Graph using the category-diversity-based user-selection strategy.

-The graph contains the same five relations as v2, but the user subset is selected according to category diversity and interaction count rather than random sampling.
+The graph contains the same five relation types as the enriched Fashion-Random Knowledge Graph, but the user subset is selected according to category diversity and interaction count rather than random sampling.

 Outputs are written to `data/processed_v3/`, while intermediate validation files are stored in `data_v3/`.